 Apparently, eating raw garlic will help reduce the time you have a cold and flu and can stop you getting one.
 Studies show that people who took garlic supplements regularly had less episodes of cold and flu and on average suffered the symptoms for 1 day less.
 Cooking with garlic will still have some benefits if you can’t stomach it raw.
 You’ll be staying away from people anyway so who cares if you smell?

 9 Mint and menthol

-A lot of over the counter remedies contain mint, especially peppermimt.
+A lot of over the counter remedies contain mint, especially peppermint.
 A mint tea will help – the warmth of the drink will make you feel better and the peppermint is antimicrobial, antiviral and contains antioxidants.
-Mix 2 tablespoons of vaseline with a drop of peppermint essential oil and use it as a rub or to soothe your sore nose and it’ll work wonders.
+Mix 2 tablespoons of Vaseline with a drop of peppermint essential oil and use it as a rub or to soothe your sore nose and it’ll work wonders.

 Echinacea is said to boost the immune system and reduce inflammation.
 It’s also proven to reduce cold and flu symptoms and even lower your risk of developing a cold by more than 50%.
 Click here for more information, plus more natural cold and flu home remedies and a recipe using Echinacea with Elderberry and Goldenseal.